rancavil/hadoop/README.md

 Make sure change **container-name** by your favorite name and set **your-hostname** with by your ip or name machine.

-Inside container you can start with the configuration and services.

-Format the namenode:
+When you run the container, at the entrypoint you use the docker-entrypoint.sh shell script that execute the following sequence of commands.

+First, start ssh service:

+     service ssh start
-     $ bin/hdfs namenode -format
+     bin/hdfs namenode -format

-Now you can start the services:
+Second, start the services dfs and yarn:

-     $ sbin/start-dfs.sh
+     sbin/start-dfs.sh
-     $ sbin/start-yarn.sh
+     sbin/start-yarn.sh
+     bash

+Finally, you can use the container.

 To check if hadoop container is working go to the url in your browser.